 However, a ruptured Achilles tendon brought his time at Houston Ballet to a halt.
 Horvath returned to New York and began practicing yoga.
 In 1977, he moved to St. Thomas in the Virgin Islands, where he spent the next six years in the mountains, studying yoga and meditation.

 In the early ’80’s, Horvath returned to New York to share the insights he had gained from his practice.
-Thus, Yoga for Dancers, the precursor to Gyrotonics, was born.
+He named the system he created Yoga for Dancers, focusing on the local dance community.
 As more and more people came to Horvath seeking strength and healing, he expanded his movement system to accommodate all types of bodies.
-He also started designing and building his own equipment to facilitate natural movement.
-Thus Yoga for Dancers became the Gyrotonic Expansion System.
+Using the movement he experienced in his own body as a guide, he built a series of unique equipment.
+This equipment allowed people of all ages and physical abilities to experience these natural motions.
+As Horvath refined his exercise system to address the needs and pains of different bodies, he named the new system the Gyrotonic Expansion System.

 Many professional dancers and dance companies use Gyrotonics to build strength and flexibility.
 Principal dancers—from American Ballet Theatre’s Misty Copeland to New York City Ballet’s Sara Mearns—incorporate Gyrotonics into their fitness training.
 Beyond dance, top athletes like Charles Tillman (former Bears quarterback) and Andy Murray (internationally ranked tennis player) use Gyrotonics to hone their performance.